melphi/java-api-best-practices/README.md

 ```

 ## Docker
-Docker should be installed in your computer https://www.docker.com
+Docker should be installed in your computer.
 ```
 sh build-docker.sh
 docker run --net=host java-api-guidelines